pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 > The graph updates to show non-zero latency for all 5 `invoicing` partitions.
 All 5 partitions are consuming `order` topic messages around 40-55 seconds after they are being produced.

 > The zig zag line shape is due to the `invoicing` consumer fetching a batch of messages from the topic, processing these messages slowly, then fetching another group of messages and being even more behind.
 The overall trend is upward; there is increasing producer-consumer lag for the `invoicing` consumer.
-This is a bad sign.
+This is a bad sign and it could end in data loss or affect the whole cluster if it isn’t addressed.

-## Consumer Rebalancing Delay
+## Consumer Rebalancing Duration

-Consumer rebalancing (shuffling the consumers among partitions) happens whenever a new consumer comes online or an existing consumer goes offline.
+Consumer rebalancing (shuffling the consumers among partitions) can happen for a variety of reasons, including when a new consumer comes online, an existing consumer goes offline or a broker reboots.

 It's important to monitor these events because either some or all of the consumers are stopped from consuming messages when the rebalancing is in progress.
 If consumer rebalancing events happen too often, this can cause consumers to lag in their consumption of messages.